owulveryck/wardleyToGo/docs/content/en/reference/wtg/_index.md

 ---
-title: "the wtg language"
+title: "The wtg language"
-linkTitle: "the wtg language"
+linkTitle: "The wtg language"
 type: docs
 description: >-
-     This is a description of the main package
+     This is a description of the wtg package
 ---

-`import "github.com/owulveryck/cue4puml4c4:c4"`